pond/instablue/README.md

 * Text is split at word boundaries to keep to 300 characters per per post or less.
 * A prefix of `Copied from Instagram:` is added to post texts at the start, or for posts with no text, the text is simply, `Copied from Instagram`.
 * If more than one post is needed - e.g. because the text exceeds 300 characters at the word boundary - then a root post with in-thread replies are used, with the commonly-seen convention of `(1/4)`-style ("Post number X out of Y posts in total") used as (again) a further prefix for each piece of posted text.
 So, your first post's text would read something like - "(1/2) Copied from Instagram: ...your text here..." with the second post in this hypothetical thread reading, "(2/2) ...your text continues...".
 * Images are posted before videos.
 Up to four images are used per post, splitting using a thread as described above if need be.
+Image quality may be lower than the original photos from Instagram due to the very low 1,000,000 byte limit on photos imposed by the BlueSky AT Protocol implementation.
 * Videos are posted last.
 Cover photos are *not* exported - they're deliberately skipped.

 If an error occurs when a "root" post has successfully been made, but one of the 'thread' related posts fails, then you'll need to clean up the partial post manually before restarting.
 See later for information on restarting and retries.